Vek17/TabletopTweaks-Base/README.md

         * Greater Dispel Magic now only removes 1/4 CL buffs instead of all buffs.
     * Eye Of The Sun
         * Eye Of The Sun now deals the correct amount of damage.
+    * Sun Marked
+        * Sun Marked no longer causes excessive damage instances to trigger when attacking.
     * Firebrand
         * Firebrand no longer causes excessive damage instances to trigger when attacking.
     * Geniekind